 3# Challenge – this is the stage where the foods eliminated in phase 1 are strategically retested.

 After these three phases, you enter what is called the maintenance phase.
-It is designed to help those who did not reach conclusive answers in the challenge phase above and allows the most diverse diet possible within a person’s limits.
+It is designed to help those who did not reach conclusive answers in the challenge phase above.
+It allows the most diverse diet possible within a person’s limits.

 Finding your long term tolerance levels will allow you to live a life free from food intolerance symptoms, but still filled with nutrient diversity.